bosagora/agora-cl-docs/website/docs/wallet/withdraw-validator.md

 **Q: Can withdrawal addresses be set to smart contracts?**

 A: Yes, however only account balances will change and there will be no associated triggering of smart contract logic.
-Read [https://eips.ethereum.org/EIPS/eip-4895](https://eips.ethereum.org/EIPS/eip-4895) for more reasoning.

 **Q: My validator was slashed or forcefully exited, can I still withdraw my remaining balance?**